A contraceptive against the proliferation of gray squirrels

 As part of a government scheme, scientists plan to administer an oral contraceptive, in their food, to gray squirrels.
 The project, tested in the north of England and in Wales, proved to be rather conclusive.

-Some 70% of gray squirrels ate what was in small boxes placed in their natural habitat and designed in such a way that other animals could not access them.
+Some 70% of gray squirrels ate what was in small boxes placed in their natural habitat and designed in such a way that other animals might not access them.
 The idea now is to insert in these boxes a contraceptive in addition to food.

 For Gideon Henderson, scientific adviser to the Ministry of the Environment, this contraceptive device, less aggressive and more effective than beaten or poisoning campaigns, is promising.